 - Track 12-7Auto loading hematology system

-Biomedical Informatics is the field that is concerned with the optimal use of information, often aided by the use of technology and people, to improve individual health, health care, public health, and biomedical research.
-Biomedical Informatics is positioned with scientific, financial, and regulatory challenges faced by the healthcare industry to apply technology know-how at every step from design to execution and to FDA application.
+Biomedical Informatics is the field that is concerned with the ideal use of data, often assisted using technology and people, to expand individual health, health care, public health, and biomedical research.
+Biomedical Informatics is sited with scientific, financial, and regulatory challenges confronted by the healthcare industry to apply technology know-how at every step from design to implementation and to FDA application.

 - Track 13-1Systems Biology and Computational Biology